aneiwert/TLC-Greybox/README.md

 Update Feb 02 2026! <<<One file to rule them all!>>>

 All contributers!
-Here is the protocall for this GitHub! \\RIGHT NEOW // First..
+Here is the protocall for this GitHub! \\RIGHT NEOW //

+First..
 How to solve our problems of Merge Conflicts and branches:

+- Work only on your branch!
+No pushing to main until everyone is ready

 - You want only ONE repository for your project on your computer!
 It cannot be on another cloud.
 Find and determine where that is and DO NOT TOUCH IT